-While the phrase “Help us help you” may sound clichéd, when AI based chat-bots say it, they mean it.
+While the phrase “Help us help you” may sound clichéd, when AI based chatbots say it, they mean it.
 The credit goes to technologies like Artificial Intelligence and Machine Learning.

 In the face of the digital age, there is one core value that more than justifies the use of an AI bot—the endeavor to keep the customer at the center of everything.
 From this, arises the objective of helping the customer by providing them the best customer experience at all costs.
-And, to fulfill this objective, chat-bots come in.
+And, to fulfill this objective, AI chatbots come in.

 Present-day chat-bots are precious tools for Customer Experience Management.
 They are functioning dually.
 One, for streamlining and optimizing CX at almost every stage the service process of the customer journey; two, supporting customer care representatives to solve uncomplicated problems without putting in precious man-hours.
 And, bots are succeeding immensely at the customer level.

 Chat-bots are actually closer to customers than you may think.
 Here are some stats that illustrate how well customers respond to AI and chat-bot experiences:

 - 73% Satisfaction rate is shown by AI-based chatbots for customer interaction with businesses.
 (G2’s Facebook Chat-bots Guide, 2018)